25 DIY Box Turtle Habitat Ideas & Inspirations For Beginners

 Make a full haven for box turtles that provides the necessities for their life.
 To enable them to burrow and securely brumate throughout the winter, use loose coconut chips.
 Include a hollow log as a hiding place to give your turtles the food, water, and shelter they require all year long.

-15. Baby Box Turtle Habitat In A Barrel
+15. Baby Box Turtle Habitat In A cage

-Layer pebbles, dirt, and a soft substrate made of a blend of soil and coconut fiber to create an intriguing barrel home for your box turtle.
+Layer pebbles, soil, and a soft substrate blend of dirt and coconut fiber to create a barrel-style home for your box turtle.

 Plants with vivid flowers may beautify the perimeter.
 A food and drink bowl, as well as a hollow log for concealment, are necessities.
 Put wire netting over the top to protect your turtle.